robertrumney/skin-shader/README.md

 - Unity 2018.1 or newer

-### Installation

-1. Clone this repository or download it as a ZIP file.
-2. Open your Unity project.
-3. Import the shader by dragging the shader file into your project's Assets panel.

 ### How to Use

 1. In Unity, create a new material (Right-click in Assets > Create > Material).